ibm-cloud-docs/appid/profiles.md

   {: tip}

-## Accessing attributes at run time
+## Accessing attributes at runtime
 {: profile-access-runtime}

 After successful user authentication, your app receives access and identity tokens from {{site.data.keyword.appid_short_notm}}.
 The service automatically injects a subset of attributes into your access and identity tokens.
 If the information isn't in the token, you can use any of the following endpoints to find the information.